sign-language-processing/sign-language-processing.github.io/src/index.md

 represent signs as discrete visual features.
 Some systems are written linearly and others use graphemes in two dimensions.
 While various universal [@writing:sutton1990lessons;@writing:prillwitz1990hamburg] and language-specific notation systems [@writing:stokoe2005sign;@writing:kakumasu1968urubu;@writing:bergman1977tecknad] have been proposed, no writing system has been adopted widely by any sign language community, and the lack of standard hinders the exchange and unification of resources and applications between projects.
-Figure @fig:modeling depicts two universal notation systems:
+The figure above depicts two universal notation systems:
 SignWriting [@writing:sutton1990lessons], a two-dimensional pictographic system, and HamNoSys [@writing:prillwitz1990hamburg], a linear stream of graphemes that was designed to be readable by machines.